Greatdori/Greatdori/README.md

 > [!TIP]
 > The ABI of DoriKit is stable between release versions
-> when using with the Xcode Project
+> when using with the Xcode Project.

 ### Swift Package Manager
 Add the following dependency to your `Package.swift` file: